-The Government has announced that it is reintroducing its controversial proposals to increase the costs of applying for grant of probate that they originally tried to get through Parliament in April 2017.
+The Government announced in November that it is reintroducing its controversial proposals to increase the costs of applying for grant of probate that they originally tried to get through Parliament in April 2017.
 Under the proposals, the maximum fee for applying for probate will rise from £155 to £6,000, an increase of 3,771%.

 At present, the cost of applying for a grant of probate is a flat fee (£155 for an application through a solicitor; £215 for a personal application) and is not linked to the value of the estate.
 Under the proposed new regime, the fee will move to a banded system according to the net value of the deceased’s estate subject to the grant.
 The new fee bands are proposed as: